isomerpages/moe-junyuansec/_our-programmes/Home Based Learning/Home Based Learning.md

 </tr>
 </tbody>
 </table>
+<p>^ Students from Sec 4D to 4G and Sec 5A will be taking their O-Level EL/MTL
+oral prelims</p>
 <p><em>* Students from Sec 4D to 4G and Sec 5A will be taking their O-Level MTL written prelims</em>
 </p>
 <p><em><sup>#&nbsp; </sup>Students from Sec 4D to 4G and Sec 5A will be having their O-Level MTL intensive lessons</em>